ogra1/nanopi-air-gadget/README.md

 ## Building

-*NOTE: this gadget snap can only build under 17.10 (artful), the sunxi u-boot build has a hard requirement on gcc6!*
+*NOTE: this gadget snap can only build under 17.10 (artful) or with a gcc6 cross compiler, the sunxi u-boot build has a hard requirement on gcc6!*

 ### Natively on armhf